NAMES Project AIDS Memorial Quilt: Quilt tours and exhibits

 The inaugural national tour of The Quilt took place in spring and summer 1988, raising nearly half a million dollars.
 Assisted by over 9,000 volunteers, a seven-person crew traveled, displayed, and expanded The Quilt.
 Local panels added in each city tripled its size from 1,920 to over 6,000 panels by the tour's conclusion.

 The 1989 Quilt North America Tour visited 19 U.S. cities, including 7 in Canada, coinciding with local LGBT events in June and July, laying the groundwork for the Canadian AIDS Memorial Quilt.
 By October, the Quilt featured over 12,000 panels and was once again exhibited on The Ellipse in Washington, D.C.

 In October 1992, the entire Quilt, featuring panels from every state and 28 countries, was displayed on Washington's National Mall.
 The quilt, more than 10 times its original size, with over 21,000 handmade panels, stretched from the base of the Washington Monument to the Lincoln Memorial in President's Park.

 During President Clinton's inaugural parade on January 20, 1993, the NAMES Project participated with over 200 volunteers marching down Pennsylvania Avenue, carrying 90 Quilt panels.
+Notable participants in the Quilt's delegation included Miss America Leanza Cornett, actor Tom Hulce, activists Elizabeth Glaser, Mary Fisher and James Matthew Jones.

 Spanning the National Mall from the Washington Monument to the U.S. Capitol in Washington, The Quilt attracted nearly 1.2 million visitors in October 1996.
 Over the three-day event, more than 40,000 panels were displayed.
 Notably, President Bill Clinton and First Lady Hillary Rodham Clinton attended, marking the last full exhibition of the Quilt on the Mall; by this point in time, the HIV/AIDS epidemic was finally seeing a major decline.